About the Rights Lab

 - What difference does freedom from slavery make to the world?

-Each question forms a central Rights Lab programme, on Data, Survivors, Policy and Business, led by our four Associate Directors and staffed by senior and early-career scholars who work closely with our NGO, business, policy and slavery survivor partners around the world.
+Each question forms a central Rights Lab programme, on Data, Survivors, Governance and Business, led by our four Associate Directors and staffed by senior and early-career scholars who work closely with our NGO, business, policy and slavery survivor partners around the world.

 Research to help end modern slavery by 2030